 But just because the FDA has said these fillings are “safe,” that doesn’t mean you should keep them in your mouth.
 Not only is the FDA’s statement a very weak endorsement of metal amalgam, there are many other reasons why you should consider removing your metal amalgam fillings.

 A Weak Recommendation of Metal Amalgam

 The FDA panel convened on November 13-14 to discuss both metal amalgam fillings and dental implants.
 Many different topics were discussed, and many viewpoints represented.
 Media represented the meeting with the summary provided by Dr. Lisa Torosyan, who noted that there was no new published evidence to support serious health risks from dental amalgam.

 However, Dr. Torosyan also said, “The current risk of considerations is based on the absence of strong evidence on amalgam attributable adverse outcomes, not on the presence of evidence that would eliminate such possibilities.”
-In other words, there’s a lack of evidence of harms, not evidence that there are no harms.
+In other words, there’s a lack of evidence of harm, not evidence that there is no harm.
 The FDA’s official summary says, “The panel recognized that mercury exposure from dental amalgam pose risks to the environment, patients, and health professionals, however felt the increase in the risk of adverse health effects is not clear.”
 The summary also adds, “The panel recommended dental professionals move away from using mercury containing amalgams.”